Success Stories

 Risk-Based Auditing

-Similarly, in the case of desk-based auditing, a circular was made on 1st December 2016 for the commissioners to handle the desk-based process as per ITO 1984, 82BB (2) for 2016-17.
+In the case of desk-based auditing, a circular was made on 1st December 2016 for the commissioners to handle the desk-based process as per ITO 1984, 82BB (2) for 2016-17.
 BUILD recommended a risk-based audit system so that taxpayers were not harassed for paying taxes.
+It was decided that a risk-based audit system could be introduced with some criteria which are in the process after full automation of the taxation system by July 2017 with the announcement of the National Budget.

 ERQ Increased up to USD 25,000